Guide to STAR Measures

 Plan Value = (Quality Outcomes + Patient Experience + Health Equity) ÷ Total Cost of Care

-This framework drives healthcare organizations toward population health management, evidence-based care delivery, and patient-centered service models essential for thriving in value-based contracts beyond Medicare Advantage.
+This framework drives healthcare organizations toward population health management, evidence-based care delivery, and patient-centered service models, positioning them for success in value-based contracts beyond Medicare Advantage.

-Health outcomes measures carry the highest weight in STAR calculations, reflecting CMS's emphasis on clinical effectiveness and patient health improvement.
-These measures assess plans' ability to deliver care that meaningfully improves beneficiary health status over time.
+Health outcomes measures carry the highest weight in Star calculations, reflecting CMS's emphasis on clinical effectiveness and patient health improvement.
+These measures evaluate a plans' capacity to deliver care that demonstrably improves beneficiary health status over time.

 Key Health Outcomes Measures:

-• Controlling Blood Pressure: The weight for the Part C Controlling Blood Pressure measure was increased from 1 to 3 for 2024 ratings, emphasizing cardiovascular health management.¹
+• Controlling Blood Pressure: The weight for the Part C Controlling Blood Pressure measure increased from 1 to 3 for 2024 ratings, reflecting CMS’s priority on cardiovascular health management¹

-• Diabetes Care - Blood Sugar Controlled: Measures glycemic control in diabetic patients.
+• Diabetes Care - Blood Sugar Controlled: Measures the proportion of diabetic patients achieving glycemic control

 Scoring Methodology

-Health outcomes measures use clinical thresholds based on evidence-based guidelines.
-Cut-points are recalculated annually using hierarchical clustering with Tukey outlier deletion to ensure statistical validity and reduce the impact of extreme performers.1,2
+Health outcomes measures use evidence-based clinical thresholds.
+Cut-points are recalculated annually using hierarchical clustering with Tukey outlier deletion to ensure statistical validity and minimize distortion from extreme performers.¹,²

 Intermediate outcomes focus on clinical quality indicators that serve as proxies for long-term health improvement, emphasizing preventive care and chronic disease management.